 Looking at the photographs in this tome fills me with awe.
 Needless to say, this has primarily to do with the constructions.
 It has however also to do with the photographer or the photographers.
 Most of the photos were taken by Ralph Feiner who did a truly outstanding job – I cannot remember having seen more impressive photographs of bridges and by this I mean that the photographer's ingenuity in identifying the angles from which to shoot is definitely remarkable.
 Obviously, quite some walking, hiking, and climbing up and down was required to get to the spots from where the photographs were taken.

-I felt most fascinated by the views of bridges in my vicinity – the bridge over the Rhine, Bad Ragaz; the Swiss Federal Railways overpass at Buchs – that I've never really paid attention to.
+I felt most fascinated by the views of bridges in my vicinity – the bridge over the Rhine, Bad Ragaz; the Swiss Federal Railways overpass in Buchs – that I've never really paid attention to.
 This has now changed – for photos, there is no doubt about it, can make one see.

 In sum: Works of art photographed by an artist.